nselem/nselem/README.md

 ### Hi there 👋 Im Nelly Sélem
-I'm starting my lab at CCM.
+I'm starting my research group at CCM.
 I’m interested in developing bioinformatic tools to study microorganism’s comparative genomics and evolution.
 The lab philosophy is the Charles Gordon's always valid thought:  "We are all smart.
 Disntiguish yourself for being kind. "

 - 🔭 We are currently working on metapangenomics.
 - 🌱 Our group is learning by teaching metagenomics and pangenomics tools.